pingcap/docs/tiflash/use-tiflash.md

 >
 > Because TiDB Dashboard and other components need to read some system tables stored in the TiDB memory table area, it is recommended to always add the "tidb" engine to the instance-level engine configuration.

-If the queried table does not have a replica of the specified engine, for example, the engine is configured as "tiflash" but the table does not have a TiFlash replica, the query returns an error.
+If the queried table does not have a replica of the specified engine (for example, the engine is configured as "tiflash" but the table does not have a TiFlash replica), the query returns an error.

 ### Manual hint